Raksha2024/gab-test-mod/README.md

 ### Description
 I was able to develop a CI/CD pipeline for a containerized Python application using GitHub Actions, Docker, AWS ECR, Kubernetes (EKS), and Terraform.
-The pipeline should handle automatic builds, tests, security scans, and deployments to AWS EKS based on branch triggers (dev for staging, main for production) with `\healthcheck` endpoint that shows the last_commit_sha.
+The pipeline handled automatic builds, tests, security scans, and deployments to AWS EKS based on branch triggers (dev for staging, main for production) with `\healthcheck` endpoint that shows the last_commit_sha.

 ### Requirements
 - Create a CI/CD pipeline that performs the following steps: